-In response to a question someone posed about my recent blog regarding high protein breakfasts I write this post.
+In response to a question someone posed about my recent blog regarding high protein breakfasts I write this post about almond milk.
 What the heck, let me give a shout out to that someone—Phil Higginbotham!
 Phil’s an old high school classmate with whom I lost touch but like many others reconnected through Facebook.
 Gotta love Facebook.

 Phil wanted to know what the big push was with almond milk.
 I actually had a few sentences in the first draft of my high protein breakfast post, but took it out because the post was getting too long.
 None of my breakfast suggestions by the way contained almond milk.
 Now I can devote a whole blog as to why.